Long delays in audio on a call are typically due to latency in the connection itself. There are many things that can cause this issue.

 Try switching between mobile and desktop (e.g. you may find that your laptop works better with a weaker internet connection than your mobile)

 Try completely powering down then restarting your device

 While these steps typically solve the problem, if they do not, then we'll need to dig into them a little more.

 If this issue is only occurring with one contact, it's likely that the issue is coming from their end.

-For all other issues, please email our support team at email@example.com with the following information and we can look into those calls:
+For all other issues, please submit a request here with the following information and we can look into those calls:

 Your OpenPhone phone number

 3 numbers you were on a call with where this issue occurred

 Approximate date and time of the call